dcfrenci/AdventOfCode2023/README.md

 * ????.######..#####.
 1,6,5 - 4 arrangements
 * ?###????????
 3,2,1 - 10 arrangements

-Adding all of the possible arrangement counts together produces a total of 21 arrangements.
+Adding all the possible arrangement counts together produces a total of 21 arrangements.

-For each row, count all of the different arrangements of operational and broken springs that meet the given criteria.
+For each row, count all the different arrangements of operational and broken springs that meet the given criteria.
 What is the sum of those counts?

 --- Part Two ---
 As you look out at the field of springs, you feel like there are way more springs than the condition records list.
 When you examine the records, you discover that they were actually folded up this whole time!